 Look for tech solutions that eliminate the need for service agents to juggle windows and tabs—or hunt down support tickets.
 Implementing robust self-service options can also make things easier for agents and for customers.
 If shoppers are given the tools to answer simple questions themselves, it gives your service team more time to spend helping people with more complex needs.

 One of your service team’s biggest jobs is to help your customers find what they want—which means your recommendations need to be tailored to each individual’s needs and preferences.

 But before your service heroes can get to work finding each customer just the right thing, they’re going to need two kinds of knowledge: knowledge of your brand’s products or services and knowledge of the individual customer.

 That means your agents will need quick access to your brand’s internal knowledge bases and the customer’s previous interactions and purchasing history.
 Software solutions that make it easy to access this information will give your service heroes the leg-up they need.

-6. Listen to your customers
+6. Actively listen to your customers

 As the year draws to a close, it’s never a bad idea to let your customers’ feedback inform your goals for the future.

 If you’ve been collecting customer feedback throughout the year, now is a good time to implement changes based on common issues, concerns, and complaints.
 And if you haven’t already implemented a robust system for gathering customer feedback, now’s a great time to get started.